mankai-chow/FuzzifiED.jl/document.md

 * `nel :: Int64` records the number of elements ;
 * `colptr :: Vector{Int64}`, `rowid :: Vector{Int64}` and `elval :: Vector{ComplexF64}` records the elements of the sparse matrix as in the `SparseMatrixCSC` elements of Julia.

-After that, the function `GetEigensystem` can be used to find the lowest eigenvalues and eigenstates
+After that, the `GetEigensystem` can be used to find the lowest eigenvalues and eigenstates
 ```julia
 OpMat(op :: Operator) :: OpMat
 GetEigensystem(mat :: OpMat, nst :: Int64 ; tol = 1E-8 :: Float64 ) :: Tuple{Vector{ComplexF64}, Matrix{ComplexF64}}